-The specific problem described in this paper is a step towards a greater integration of data encryption techniques and theory to problems in operations management.
-Another example is given by Atallah, Elmongui, Deshpande & Schwarz (2003), which addresses capacity allocation and auctions - a supplier/consumer interaction rather than the peer to peer interaction presented in this paper.
-An interesting open research question concerns the potential tradeoff between the use of a heuristic approach to problem solution that admits a tight security property vs. a closer to optimal algorithm that permits data leakage.
+The specific problem described in this paper is a step toward a greater integration of data encryption techniques and theory to problems in operations management.
+Another example is given by Atallah et al. (2003), who address capacity allocation and auctions-a supplier-consumer interaction rather than the peer-to-peer interaction presented in this paper.
+An interesting open research question concerns the potential trade-off between the use of a heuristic approach to problem solving that admits a tight security property versus a closer-to-optimal algorithm that permits data leakage.
 We leave such exploration to future research.

 Another area for research is applying the concept of incentive compatibility to secure multiparty computations.
 Current secure multiparty computation models do not take the reward structure of the parties into account, leading to interesting results where the most secure model (malicious model) may not provide the needed security in practice.
-Integrating this concept into evaluation of an algorithm, as in Section E, leads to new opportunities for practical application of secure collaborative computation.
+Integrating this concept into evaluation of an algorithm, as in Appendix E, leads to new opportunities for practical application of secure collaborative computation.